 Recognizable for its engaging, straightforward language, Skloot’s writing—both in The Immortal Life and her many feature articles for major publications—has charmed readers around the world.
-With this same trademark sensibility, her lectures have been lauded for her ability to make complex issues accessible to diverse audiences—at Emory University, an official described the large audience as being “completely rapt”.
-More than 100 communities, schools and universities have chosen The Immortal Life for their common read programs.
+A magnetic speaker, she has also been lauded for making complex issues accessible to diverse audiences; at Emory University, an official described the large audience as “completely rapt.”
+More than 250 communities, schools, and universities have chosen The Immortal Life for their common read programs.

-Spanning a variety of topics, Skloot’s lectures have fascinated everyone from college undergraduates assigned to read the book to more technical medical or legal audiences seeking an expert perspective on modern medical bioethics.
-Skloot has spoken widely, at high schools, colleges and professional organizations, including: Johns Hopkins University, Morehouse School of Medicine, The National Council of Teachers of English, The National Institutes of Health, Harvard University, Yale University, Public Responsibility in Medicine and Research (PRIM&R) and more.
-She has appeared on numerous television and radio shows, including The Colbert Report, CBS Sunday Morning, and National Public Radio programs including Fresh Air and Talk of the Nation.
-These interviews and more are available on her website.
+Skloot’s lectures have fascinated everyone from college undergraduates to medical and legal audiences seeking an expert perspective on modern bioethics.
+She has spoken widely at high schools, colleges, and professional organizations, including Johns Hopkins University, Morehouse School of Medicine, the National Council of Teachers of English, the National Institutes of Health, Harvard University, Yale University, Public Responsibility in Medicine and Research (PRIM&R), and more.
+She has appeared on numerous television and radio shows, including The Colbert Report, CBS Sunday Morning, and NPR programs including Fresh Air and Talk of the Nation.

-Though best-known for The Immortal Life, Rebecca Skloot has written more than 200 feature articles, personal essays, book reviews and news stories for The New York Times Magazine; O, The Oprah Magazine; Discover; Columbia Journalism Review; Seed; New York Magazine; Slate; Popular Science; the Chicago Tribune; and other publications.
-Her work has been anthologized in several collections, including Best Food Writing and The Best Creative Nonfiction.
-She is co-editor of The Best American Science Writing 2011 and has worked as a correspondent for NPR’s Radiolab and PBS’s Nova ScienceNOW.
+Skloot has written more than 200 feature articles, personal essays, book reviews, and news stories for The New York Times Magazine, O, The Oprah Magazine, Discover, Columbia Journalism Review, Seed, New York Magazine, Slate, Popular Science, The Chicago Tribune, and other publications.
+Her work has been anthologized in several collections, including Best Food Writing and Best Creative Nonfiction.
+She served as co-editor of The Best American Science Writing 2011 and has worked as a correspondent for NPR’s Radiolab and PBS’s Nova ScienceNOW.

-For more information about the Lacks family and where they are today, please visit www.lacksfamily.com/
+For more information about the Lacks family and where they are today, please visit lacksfamily.com.